Art&Craft - Wood processing techniques

 "I use what others throw away"

-Bark, roots, abandoned wood, this is the raw material Nicu uses for the most part.
-The "healthy" wood of walnut (his favourite), oak, pine is used just to put them together and give strength to the work.
+Bark, roots, abandoned wood, this is the raw material mostly used by Nicu.
+The "healthy" wood of walnut (his favorite), oak, pine is used just to put them together and give strength to the work.

 playground valley of fairies